There are a lot of three-letter acronyms and marketing buzzwords that fly around during your average growth meeting.

 SEM is paid search advertising.
 You’re creating ads, targeting your audience, deciding on an ad spend, and then putting your offer out there to searchers.

 SEO is the optimization of your website’s content (and website itself) to increase the frequency that you pop up in organic traffic on a given search engine results page (SERP — yay acronyms!).
-You can use a tool like SEMRush to step up your SEO capabilities.
+You can use a marketing management tool like SEMRush to step up your SEO capabilities.

 This is done through a series of content tweaks and linking initiatives both on and off your site.